October 2, 2024

 A stop at Lawson for some lunch items resulted in some delicious irony:

 Wasn't I just talking about this exact instance of overpackaging a couple of days ago?
-Anyway, we're fruit-deprived, so as funny and pathetic as it is, I enjoyed every bite of this specific banana.
+Anyway, we're fruit-deprived, so funny and pathetic as it may be, I enjoyed every bite of this particular banana.

 We had about an hour to kill before boarding, so we had an early lunch and then fiddled with our phones for a while.
 When they called for boarding, there was a mixup in which we queued behind a line of cars, only to be told very apologetically by the attendant that we should go ahead of them all.
 We've been on a lot of ferries before, and each one has its own method of boarding.
 It's confusing.